shalinmehtaa/alignment/README.md

 # AI alignment studies

 Code, prompts, and data for running AI alignment evaluations across multiple LLMs using Petri.
+The scenarios and prompts used here are for red-teaming/auditing purposes only, not usage advice.

 ## Setup